Two women sitting at a table with an open book holding their phones

 Do I need to add VAT on my invoice?

-You only need to add VAT to your invoices if your company and your customer are both VAT registered.
-Clearly set out the VAT you are charging and the rate, and the VAT-inclusive and VAT-exclusive price.
-Your company VAT registration number should be clear on your invoice.
+You only need to charge VAT on your invoices if both you and your customer are VAT registered.
+Make sure you clearly show the VAT rate, the amount charged and the VAT inclusive and VAT exclusive totals.
+Your VAT registration number must also appear on the invoice.

 What to do with overdue invoices

-You have a right to charge customers interest on late payments, if you wish.
-You may want to include this in your original invoice, in the payment terms, but you can claim interest even if you haven’t stated it previously.
+You’re legally entitled to charge interest on late payments if you choose to.
+You can include this in your payment terms, but you’re still able to claim interest even if it wasn’t stated upfront.

 Need help?